Elections and the formation of a Cabinet

 Campaigning

-Shortly before the elections, political parties will unveil their plans in their party manifestos.
+Shortly before the elections, political parties present their plans in their party manifestos.
 Politicians take to the streets to discuss their goals with the citizens.
-Throughout the election campaign...
+Throughout the election campaign they...

 A billboard with campaign posters is set up on the sidewalk.
 A cyclist cycles by.
 Across the street there are several houses and on the right hand side of the bill board someone has parked a bike.